ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 ## Exponential Family Case

 When the delta node is associated with nodes from the exponential family (excluding Gaussians), the `Linearization` and `Unscented` methods are not applicable.
-In such cases, the CVI (Conjugate Variational Inference) becomes essential.
+In such cases, the CVI (Conjugate Variational Inference) is available.
 Here's a modified example:

 ```@example delta_node_example_cvi
 using RxInfer